...

 However, I somehow turned my light walks into fast walking, and then, switched to running.

-My daughters were scared as hell when I brought up the idea about a marathon.
+My daughters were scared as hell when I brought up the idea of a marathon.
 In the beginning, it was tiresome and my pacemaker was questioning my decision, I can tell.

 One of the things that made me start with a bit heavier exercising was the cardiac rehab I mentioned.